VoIP Architectures

 Three-zone architecture

-A secure VoIP architecture relies on separating the network into three distinct zones: the external zone (carriers and partners), the DMZ zone (where the SBC resides) and the internal zone (PBX, communication servers, endpoints).
+A controlled VoIP architecture relies on separating the network into three distinct zones: the external zone (carriers and partners), the DMZ zone (where the SBC resides) and the internal zone (PBX, communication servers, endpoints).
 The SBC controls all flows between these zones.

 External zone